knative/func/docs/guides/language-packs.md

 # Language Packs

 A Language Pack is the mechanism by which the Functions binary can be extended to support additional runtimes, function signatures, even operating systems and installed tooling for a function.
-A Language Pack is a directory, typically named for the language or runtime being templated, and includes
+Language Packs are typically distributed via Git repositories.
+A Language Pack is a directory within this repository, typically named for the language or runtime being templated, and includes

 - a top level directory named for the language or runtime being templated
-- a `runtime.yaml` file in the root directory, containing metadata about the Language Pack
+- an optional `manifest.yaml` file in the root directory, containing metadata about the Language Pack, which may override metadata provided in a `manifest.yaml` at the repository root
 - one or more directories containing templates for the Language Pack's recognized function signatures
+- an optional `manifest.yaml` file in each  template's directory, which may override the values potentially set in the language pack root, or even at the repository level.
 - tests and documentation

 For example, a Language Pack directory for Ruby with templates for both